Make this spicy, creamy Sriracha Aioli from scratch, and you may never go back to store-bought condiments. Perfect as a dip or a sandwich spread!

 More Aioli Recipes

 I am honestly obsessed with homemade aioli.
 The flavor is just so much better than what you can buy at the store, and it’s one of those secret ingredients that elevate your entire meal.
-Here are a few of my favorites:
+If you want an easy version that starts with store-bought mayo, try this Lemon Garlic Aioli.
+Here are a few other favorites:

 If you try this Sriracha Aioli recipe, I would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to me.